dustinpfister/blog_posts/_posts/lodash-defaults.md

 ### 1.1 - Basic lodash defaults example

-A hello world of sorts with lodash defaults can be something as single as passing a source object that should be a point as the first argument to the lodash defaults, followed by another object that is the default values for a position object.
+A hello world of sorts with lodash defaults can be something as simple as passing a source object that should be a point as the first argument to the lodash defaults, followed by another object that is the default values for a position object.
+The source object can then have a x value, y value, or neater actually as long as defaults are defined in the object the defines what the defaults should be for x and y.

 ```js
 let a = {x: 5};